Key Takeaways

 The ranges reflected for large, mid, and small cap reflect the current ranges utilized by the S&P Composite 1500 Market Cap Guidelines, as may be amended from time to time.
 The current ranges are: large-capitalization, over $20.5 billion; mid-capitalization, between $7.4 billion and $20.5 billion; small-capitalization, under $7.4 billion.

-We gather our index data from a combination of reputable sources, including, but not limited to, Wilshire, Lipper, and index websites.
+We gather our index data from a combination of reputable sources, including, but not limited to, Clearwater Wilshire Atlas, Lipper, and index websites.

 The S&P 1500 Index is comprised of the S&P 500, MidCap 400, and SmallCap 600, which together represent approximately 90% of the U.S. equity market.
 Investments cannot be made directly in an index.